U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 Although the Western countries have all said for seven years that Assad must leave power, they held back in the past from striking his government, lacking a wider strategy to defeat him.

 The combined U.S., British and French assault involved more missiles, but appears to have struck more limited targets, than a similar strike Trump ordered a year ago in retaliation for an earlier suspected chemical weapons attack.
-Last year’s U.S. strike, which Washington said at the time would cripple Assad’s air forces and defenses, had effectively no impact on the war.
+That strike had effectively no impact on the war.

-Mattis said the United States conducted the strikes with conclusive evidence that chlorine gas had been used in the April 7 attack in Syria.
-Evidence that the nerve agent sarin also was used was inconclusive, he said.
+Mattis said the United States conducted the strikes on the basis of conclusive evidence that chlorine gas had been used in the April 7 attack.
+Evidence that the nerve agent sarin was also used was inconclusive, he said.

-But a U.S. official familiar with the military planning said there could be more air strikes if the intelligence indicates Assad has not stopped making, importing, storing or using chemical weapons, including chlorine.
+A U.S. official familiar with the military planning said there could be more air strikes if the intelligence indicates Assad had not stopped making, importing, storing or using chemical weapons, including chlorine.
 The official said this could require a more sustained U.S. air and naval presence.

 The U.S., British and French leaders all face domestic political issues surrounding the decision to use force in Syria.